REDS: Treatment options

 DBT is a type of therapy that helps people manage strong emotions, improve relationships, and reduce harmful behaviours.
 We use DBT because it gives practical skills that can be learned and used in everyday life.
 These skills can help you feel more in control, make better choices, and build healthier connections with others.

-A pre‑recorded video programme
+RED-E: A pre recorded video programme

 - This mirrors the content of the standard REDS pathway

-- Designed for people who prefer self‑directed learning
+- Designed for people who prefer self directed learning

 - Registration is completed via a Teams form.